Areva quits race for Britain's Horizon nuclear project

 "Areva and CGNPC have suspended their interest in the planned sale of Horizon and did not submit a bid," a spokeswoman for Areva said, without specifying the reason for its withdrawal.

-Two other bids were submitted for Horizon on Friday - one from Areva's competitor Westinghouse and its parent company Toshiba (6502.T), the other from Japanese engineering firm Hitachi (6501.T) and Canadian counterparty SNC-Lavalin (SNC.TO), an industry source with direct knowledge of the deals said.
+Two other bids were submitted for Horizon on Friday - one from Areva's competitor Westinghouse and its parent company Toshiba, the other from Japanese engineering firm Hitachi and Canadian counterparty SNC-Lavalin, an industry source with direct knowledge of the deals said.

 The British government plans huge growth in its nuclear industry, with new power stations expected to come on line by 2025 to replace ageing plants.
 Horizon owns two nuclear sites in Britain where it plans to build 6 gigawatts of nuclear capacity.